ZeroMock/ZeroMock/README.md

 mock.Verify(e => e.Example("Hello"), Times.Once()
 ```

-This project is in alpha stage, many other `moq` methods are not implemented.
+This project is in pre-alpha stage, and probably very unstable.

 This project cannot mock interfaces, it is recommended to use in combination with `moq` to combine feature sets.